xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 Messages are stored off-chain on the XMTP network, with all nodes currently hosted by Ephemera.
 Ephemera currently absorbs all message storage and retrieval costs.

-There are no message storage and retrieval-related fees incurred by developers for building with the XMTP SDK.
+Today, there are no message storage and retrieval-related fees incurred by developers for building with the XMTP SDK.

 ## Messages